-Area of emphasis courses (18 hours): Chosen from an approved list of courses in public management or nonprofit administration with a minimum 3.0 GPA in the area of emphasis courses.
+Area of emphasis courses (18 hours): Chosen from an approved list of courses in public management or nonprofit administration with a minimum 3.0 grade point average in the area of emphasis courses.
 The computer skills courses, listed above, also may be applied to the area of emphasis.
-Students may also design their own area of emphasis with the consent of their advisor.
+Students may also design their own area of emphasis with the consent of their adviser.